lingyunmo/havio-cookbook-reborn/README.md

 - Magma Cookie : Obtained by mimicking the cookie recipe, swapping out cocoa beans for magma cream.
     - Magma cookies are fireproof.

+- Seed Mix : Obtained by placing beetroot, melon, pumpkin, and wheat seeds in a crafting grid.

 - Sugar Cookie : Obtained by mimicking the cookie recipe, swapping out cocoa beans for sugar.

 ## Additional Information